Archive for 2010

 On each of the past 52 weekends, I’ve posted one short quote on Twitter.
 It’s been a sort of ritual I intend to continue.
 Sometimes abbreviated due to the 140 character limit, these little gems give me an inspirational boost.

 I was struck (though not surprised) as I reviewed these words of wisdom today, that most of my favorites come from women.
-So let’s “remember the ladies”!
+So in the words of the great Abigail Adams, let’s “remember the ladies”!

 ADAMS